 Without hate, no ignorance, no intolerance, no sexism, no gun and violence warship, no homophobia – just roots & culture, love, unity and positive vibes mi seh!

-Territory Sound is a totally different project, which I run with my friend Thorsten W since three years.
+Territory Sound is a totally different project, which I run with my friend Thorsten W for three years.
 We play a combination of Dancehall & Reggae, Dub, Rap & Trap, Jungle, and contemporary Bass Music, always with a good Caribbean vibe.
-It´s more about party and playing in a club style.
+It´s more about party and playing in a club-style.
 We play back-to-back and sometimes I grab the mic.
-We safe all the money we get from the gigs and do a big trip from it once a year.
-We started in the USA (LA, Vegas, SF and back) and after that came Rio de Janeiro and this year Japan.
+We save all the money we get from the gigs and do a big trip from it once a year.
+We started in the USA (LA, Vegas, SF, and back), and after that came Rio de Janeiro and this year Japan.
 We try to make as many music-related experiences on that tips as possible.

 You've recently toured Japan (as Territory Sound), what was the reception from the audiences, and what did you learn from that experience?

 TKZ: I always traveled a lot and saw almost the whole world already.
 So I had an idea what to expect.
-However, we definitely learned that Reggae is a global thing and that you can make friends easy if you share the love of music.
+However, we definitely learned that Reggae is a global thing and that you can make friends easily if you share the love for music.

 We were very warm welcomed and the Japanese Soundman really appreciated us to be there and contribute to the sessions.
 One was club music straight, from R&B to Dancehall and one was a real Roots & Culture dance and the third one was a bashment party.
 So we could play the whole range of Territory´s styles.

-Japan Culture is so different from ours, it of course has some effect on the parties.
+Japan Culture is so different from ours, it, of course, has some effect on the parties.
 Every gig was (in our opinion) overbooked.
 There were always 4 to 7 other DJs/Crews on the lineup.
-This has not only the effect that everybody has less time to get into it and to connect with the massive, but also that some try to proof themselves and play the hardest Kartel tunes und scream into the mic, even if there are only three people on the floor.
-Bit strange for as, as we are used to do an easy warm up and the build up a vibe slowly up to the climax.
+This has not only the effect that everybody has less time to get into it and to connect with the massive, but also that some try to prove themselves and play the hardest Kartel tunes und scream into the mic, even if there are only three people on the floor.
+Bit strange for as, as we are used to do an easy warm-up and the build-up a vibe slowly up to the climax.